#21 Surface protection treatments, emissions & regulations

 5. Producers' role

-Which are the elements that can be found on the ceramic surface and that theoretically should be previously checked by producers to avoid possible releases?
-Let’s try to make an incomplete list considering, however, the main aspects.
+What are the elements that can be found on the ceramic surface and that should be previously checked by producers to avoid possible releases?
+Let’s try to make a list, considering the most important elements:

-Before addressing the topic “surface treatments”, now we make a brief reference to another important topic: the raw materials the make up the raw ceramic body and more specifically the elements that form the tile’s surface that is more exposed to contacts.
-In general, the ceramic glass, regardless its chemical composition that can change depending on the glass, must be the most resistant as possible to chemical agents (acids and alkaline) so to avoid solubilizations of those elements on the surface that, even if they are not potentially toxic, can be a problem in case of excessive or non-standard amounts.
+Before addressing surface treatments, let’s make a brief reference to another important topic: the raw materials the make up the raw ceramic body and more specifically the elements that form the tile’s surface that is more exposed to contacts.
+In general, the ceramic glass, regardless its chemical composition that can change depending on the glass, must be the most resistant as possible to chemical agents (acids and alkaline), to avoid solubilizations of those elements on the surface that, even if they are not potentially toxic, can be a problem in case of excessive or non-standard amounts

 What does that mean?